marcoverl/CVUserGuide/source/ManagingGPUs.rst

   Flavor for an instance with 1 GPU Nvidia Quadro RTX 6000, 8 VCPUs, 40 GB of RAM, 500 GB of ephemeral disk space.
+  Instances created with such flavor cannot be snapshotted.

+- **cloudveneto.8cores40GB20GB1TitanXP**

+  Flavor for an instance with 1 GPU Nvidia Titan Xp,
+  8 VCPUs, 40 GB of RAM, 20 GB of ephemeral disk space.
+  Instances created with such flavor can be snapshotted.

 - **cloudveneto.8cores40GB500GB1TitanXP**

   Flavor for an instance with 1 GPU Nvidia Titan Xp,
   8 VCPUs, 40 GB of RAM, 500 GB of ephemeral disk space.
+  Instances created with such flavor cannot be snapshotted.

 - **cloudveneto.16cores80GB500GB2TitanXP**

   Flavor for an instance with 2 GPUs Nvidia Titan Xp, 16 VCPUs, 80 GB of RAM, 500 GB of ephemeral disk space.
+  Instances created with such flavor cannot be snapshotted.

+- **cloudveneto.4cores20GB20GB1GeforceGtx**

+  Flavor for an instance with 1 GPU Nvidia GeForce GTX TITAN, 4 VCPUs, 20 GB of RAM, 20 GB of ephemeral disk space.
+  Instances created with such flavor can be snapshotted.

 - **cloudveneto.4cores20GB150GB1GeforceGtx**

   Flavor for an instance with 1 GPU Nvidia GeForce GTX TITAN, 4 VCPUs, 20 GB of RAM, 150 GB of ephemeral disk space.
+  Instances created with such flavor cannot be snapshotted.

 ..
 WARNING ::

     "Generic" flavors have a limited size for disk space.
-    Flavors for GPUs
+    Most of the flavors for GPUs
-    have a bigger size to take advantage of the fast (SSD/NVME) disks installed on the servers hosting the GPUs.
+    have instead a bigger size to take advantage of the fast (SSD/NVME) disks installed
+    on the servers hosting the GPUs.
     However, please remember that size limit for images and snapshots is 25 GB.
-This means that it is not possible to snapshot an instance created using a flavor with a big disk.
+This means that only the GPU instances created using one of the flavor listed above with 20GB of ephemeral disk
+    size can be snapshotted.

 ..
 NOTE::